 Chances are, in the mind of a potential buyer, your home is not the unique gem that you might think see it as.
-It can be hard to understand that, but most homes have a pretty basic structure that might change from home to home but does not vary greatly overall.
-If you are aiming at creating that elusive buzz word, curb appeal, understanding this and playing up the strengths you do have can help you tremendously.
+It can be hard to understand that, but most homes have a basic structure that might change from home to home.
+If you are aiming at creating that elusive buzzword, curb appeal, understanding this and playing up the strengths you do have can help you tremendously.

-Curb appeal can help you cut through a lot of the hassle of selling your home buy motivating buyers to want your property before even setting foot inside the real estate.
-With a surplus of interested buyers, you can skip the process of even hiring a real estate agent and simply sell it to one of the interested parties that has demonstrated interest in your property.
+Curb appeal can help you cut through a lot of the hassle of selling your home by motivating buyers to want your property before even setting foot inside the real estate.
+With a surplus of interested buyers, you can skip the process of even hiring a real estate agent and simply sell it to one of the interested parties that have demonstrated interest in your property.

 Landscaping is perhaps the aspect of a home that most people think of when they hear the term curb appeal.
 If your front lawn has gone without mowing and is chock full of weeds, you can guarantee that a buyer will have a slightly negative feeling about your home before ever setting foot in your real estate.